 Skip to content

-Thanks for considering contributing to drf-restflow.
-This project is building a modern, declarative framework on top of Django REST Framework, heavily inspired by FastAPI, and contributions are welcome.
+Thanks for considering contributing to Restflow.
+This is a declarative library on top of Django REST Framework.

 The Vision